Myrtle Beach Premises Liability Attorney

 In more severe cases, you can experience contusions, broken bones, or even traumatic brain injury.
 When this happens, you need an Auger & Auger Myrtle Beach premises liability attorney advocating for your rights.
 We know that it is the responsibility of the property owner to maintain their establishment and grounds and protect visitors from injury.
 When an unsafe condition is the cause of your injury, you have the right to seek compensation.

-Auger & Auger believes that being informed is important.
+Auger & Auger Accident and Injury Lawyers believes that being informed is important.
 Knowing your classification as a visitor to someone’s property can help you determine how to proceed after a premises liability injury.
 Whether at the workplace, in someone’s home, or on business property, the injuries are almost always 100% preventable according to the National Safety Council.

 You are more than a customer or client when you visit a business.
 Under South Carolina law, there are four classifications of persons entering a property, and the one you fall under matters when it comes to our personal injury case.